medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 ## Test implementation in CHT pipeline

-We organize our models by grouping them into folders based on their relationships.
+We organize our models by grouping them into folders based on their relationships (for example: `models/contacts/` folder will have all the models definitions related to contacts).
 Each model folder contains a YAML file that holds that folder models properties.

 ### Data Tests